-As of 01.10.19 the current email and website online prescription ordering systems will no longer be available for you to order your medication.
+The current email and website online prescription ordering systems is no longer available for you to order your medication.

-The Practice is now offering a new service called "My Patient Services" where you can order your repeat medication more efficiently and also book appointments.
+The Practice is now operating a new service called "My Patient Services" where you can order your repeat medication more efficiently and also book appointments.